Jbaseprogdev/jivverr/DOMAIN_SETUP.md

 # Domain Setup Guide for jivverr.com

-This guide will help you configure the `jivverr.com` domain for your Medalyzer app on Vercel.
+This guide will help you configure the `jivverr.com` domain for your Jivverr app on Vercel.

 ## Prerequisites